GageGotya/GageGotya/README.md

 - 🔐 Specialize in offensive security, penetration testing, and Networking
 - 🧠 Was a founding member of the CyberSec Club at ACC
 - 💥 Compete in CTF Competitions monthly and usually score in the top 10 percent or higher
-- ⚙️ Currently building an AI-powered Social Media Assistant for personal or business use
+- ⚙️ Currently building a Social Media Service with AI automation for personal or business use

 ---